Jonathan Foyle: Career

 Foyle has written many scholarly papers and additionally contributed articles for a number of newspapers and popular magazines.

-He is perhaps best known as a passionate communicator on history.
-He has taught and lectured widely in Britain and around the world and has appeared and presented a number of television broadcasts.
+He is perhaps best known as a communicator on history.
+He has taught and lectured in Britain and around the world and has appeared and presented a number of television broadcasts.

 Since 2002, he has presented films for Channel 4, the BBC, the History Channel, ITN, Lion and Discovery Channels.
-His 2009 series on Henry VIII as art patron garnered praise.
-In 2010 his television series Climbing Great Buildings captured his largest audience yet.
-He delights in working without a net, whether by dangling from an immense height in order to comment on the iron tracery of St Pancras railway station or by improvising a pencil sketch of the pyramids' surroundings in Egypt.
+In 2009 he presented a series on Henry VIII as art patron.
+In 2010 he presented a television series Climbing Great Buildings.

-In 2007 Foyle accepted the position of Chief Executive of World Monuments Fund Britain, the UK arm of a global charity, which has achieved great success in securing imperiled architectural sites for future generations.
+In 2007 Foyle accepted the position of Chief Executive of World Monuments Fund Britain, the UK arm of a global charity, which aims to secure imperilled architectural sites for future generations.